Observation of the Quantum Boomerang Effect

 The final set of results we describe (Fig.~\ref{fig:theRandomness}) probes the question: what happens to quantum boomerang dynamics as localization is destroyed?
 In the QKR context, dynamical localization can be tunably disrupted by introducing temporal stochasticity into the kicking sequence~\cite{RaizenRandom2003,cao2021prethermal}.
 To implement this, we add a deviation $\delta_n$ to the delay time after the $n^\mathrm{th}$ kick, where $\delta_n$ is randomly selected from a uniform distribution in the range $\left[-W/2,W/2 \right]$.
-The parameter $\Delta=W/T$ quantifies the degree of randomness, and can range from 0 to 1.
-Fig.~\ref{fig:theRandomness}a shows the time evolution of average momentum for $\Delta=0$ (no randomness) and $\Delta=0.6$, with the first kick fixed so that $\alpha=0.51$, and with the same experimental parameters as in Fig.~\ref{fig:boomerang}b.
+The parameter $\Delta=W/T$ quantifies the degree of randomness and can range from 0 to 1.
+Fig.~\ref{fig:theRandomness}a shows the time evolution of average momentum for $\Delta=0$ (no randomness) and $\Delta=0.6$, with the first kick fixed so that $\alpha=0.52$, and with the same experimental parameters as in Fig.~\ref{fig:boomerang}b.
 In contrast to the characteristic boomerang-like evolution when $\Delta=0$, each of the five experimental realizations of randomness for $\Delta=0.6$ exhibits a different behavior.
 The mean momentum over these disorder realizations demonstrates the destruction of the quantum boomerang effect, with a long-time average momentum significantly different from zero, and agrees reasonably well with the result of disorder-averaged simulations.
 Fig.~\ref{fig:theRandomness}b shows the evolution of the average energy for the same experiments: the destruction of dynamical localization by random kicking and the approach to classical linear-time energy growth are clearly visible in both experiment and theory, and are associated with the destruction of the quantum boomerang effect in Fig.~\ref{fig:theRandomness}a.
-To directly probe the dependence of the quantum boomerang on the disorder strength, in Fig.~\ref{fig:theRandomness}c we plot the disorder-averaged mean momentum after 25 kicks as a function of $\Delta$.
-Measured long-time $\langle p \rangle$ increases monotonically up to $\Delta\approx 0.5$, and agrees reasonably well with disorder-averaged numerical predictions.
-An interesting topic for further study is the relationship between the degree of destruction of the boomerang effect (measured, for example, by long-time average momentum) and the diffusive exponent \cite{Ringot2000,HoogerlandPhaseNoise,RaizenAmplitudeNoise} or, more speculatively, the one-parameter universal scaling parameter of quantum transport ~\cite{AbrahamsUniversalLaw1979,gaugefieldkickedrotor}.
+To directly probe the dependence of the quantum boomerang on the disorder strength, we plot in Fig.~\ref{fig:theRandomness}c the disorder-averaged mean momentum after 25 kicks as a function of $\Delta$.
+Measured long-time $\langle p \rangle$ increases monotonically up to $\Delta\approx 0.5$ and agrees reasonably well with disorder-averaged numerical predictions.
+An interesting topic for further study is the relationship between the degree of destruction of the boomerang effect (measured, for example, by long-time average momentum) and the exponent characterizing energy growth~\cite{Ringot2000,HoogerlandPhaseNoise,RaizenAmplitudeNoise}.